Complete guide to audio visual cables

-Here at Custom Designed Cables, we supply these cables for businesses in the audio visual industry, such as event technology service providers, film and TV production companies, audiovisual equipment manufacturers, and much more.
+Here at Custom Designed Cables, we supply these cables for businesses in the audio-visual industry, such as event technology service providers, film and TV production companies, audiovisual equipment manufacturers, and much more.
 We also design and manufacture completely custom audio visual cables for projects with unique requirements.

 What are audio visual cables?